grinco/hassio-addons/tensorflow-opencv/README.md

-# Hass.io Add-on: OpenCV Installer
+# Hass.io Add-on: TensorFlow / OpenCV Installer

-OpenCV Installer for Home Assistant (amd64 only)
+TensorFlow / OpenCV Installer for Home Assistant (amd64 only)

 ## About

 !!!
-PLEASE DO NOT USE THIS ADDON.
-IT'S STILL NOT WORKING!!!
+THIS ADDON IS CURRENTLY ONLY ABLE TO INSTALL TENSFORLOW ON HOME ASSISTANT RUNNING PYTHON 3.7 !!!

-This add-on is an OpenCV installer for use with amd64 hassio installs.
+This add-on is a TensorFlow and OpenCV installer for use with amd64 hassio installs.
 It enables the use of OpenCV for the TensorFlow image processing component.

 ## Installation